Harman-Singh-2003/Harman-Singh-2003/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 I am an Engineering Systems and Computing student at the Unversity of Guelph<br><br>So far I have made a calculator website which was my first introduction to JavaScript, HTML and CSS.
 Then I made an edge detection website purely in HTML, CSS and JavaScript.
-The images are manipulated using JavaScript Canvas<br><br>🔭 I’m currently working on learning fullstack web development
+The images are manipulated using JavaScript Canvas<br><br>🔭 I’m currently working on making a web app called UniSpace to help the University of Guelph students find empty classrooms to study in.

 ## 🌐 Socials: